Attestation-Based Identity for Non-Human Identities

 "Attestation-based identity is crucial for establishing trust in a zero-trust environment, especially for non-human identities."
 (Source: Gartner Research)

 This approach significantly reduces the risk of unauthorized access and lateral movement within the system.
-According to the IETF, attestation enhances security in OAuth 2.0 by enabling clients to prove their identity using key-bound attestations Source: IETF.
+As the IETF notes, attestation enhances security in OAuth 2.0 by enabling clients to prove their identity using key-bound attestations.

 Attestation for Non-Human Identities